Killing of Kian Pirfalak: Impact

-Pirfalak's death sparked an increase in the nationwide protests, and international support.
-After Pirfalak's funeral, Ayatollah Ruhollah Khomeini's childhood home was set on fire on November 17, 2022; which is being used as a commemorative museum and located in the city of Khomeyn.
+Pirfalak's death sparked an increase in nationwide protests, and international support.
+After Pirfalak's funeral, Ruhollah Khomeini's childhood home was set on fire on 17 November 2022; which is being used as a commemorative museum and located in the city of Khomeyn.
 Protests at the University of Tehran's Faculty of Psychology and Educational Sciences displayed photos of Pirfalak.

 Days after Pirfalak's death, UNICEF issued a statement condemning the death and detention of children in the wake of the 2022 protests in Iran.

-A viral video circulated online of young Pirfalak testing his hand-made boat, and he stated, “in the name of the God of rainbows.”
+A viral video circulated online of young Pirfalak testing his hand-made boat, and he stated, "in the name of the God of rainbows."
 The stanza "In the Name of the Lord of the Rainbow" is a poem by Mahmoud Purohab (محمود پورهاب) which is included in Persian 3rd grade elementary school book.
 As a result, many memorials about Pirfalak have referenced the God of rainbows.

+Pouya Molaeirad, a relative of Kian Pirfalak's mother, was shot and killed by Iranian security agents on 11 June 2023, during a memorial service for Kian.
+Eyewitnesses and videos shared on social media showed Molaeirad being shot at Pirfalak's burial site in the village of Parchestan, Izeh, amid a heavy security presence.
+Iranian officials claimed that Molaeirad was an attacker who was shot in self-defense, but his family and social media users disputed this account.